-Since Section 2 covers a wide range of topics, it was important to routinely practice hundreds of questions, not only to become more confident in the way examiners ask questions, but also to effectively manage my time.
+Since BMAT Section 2 covers a wide range of topics, it was important to routinely work through lots of practice questions – not only to become familiar with the way examiners ask questions, but also to practise my time management.

-A key strategy I used was to prioritise BMAT questions.
-As there are only 27 questions in 30 minutes, you have roughly one minute per question.
-However, I always wanted to leave some time at the end to review my answers, and so I aimed to spend less than one minute per question where possible.
-Also, if I felt the question may take a long time, I would guess and skip the question and then review it at the end if I had time.
+If I felt that a question seemed complicated and may take a long time, I would guess and skip, then go back and review it at the end if I had time.
 This strategy helped me to save a lot of time and maximised the number of questions I answered correctly.

-Another strategy I used was to work on my weaknesses.
-Whilst this may sound like common sense, it is all too easy to practise questions that you are already confident about to get a false sense of confidence.
-As I did not take Physics for A Level, I made sure to practise more Physics questions and cover topics which I found particularly difficult such as Conduction, Convection and Radiation.
+Another strategy I used was to really work on my weaknesses during revision.
+Whilst this might sound like common sense, it’s all too easy to fall into a routine of practising questions that you are already confident about.
+As I didn’t take Physics for A Level, I made sure to practise more Physics questions and cover topics which I found particularly difficult such as Conduction, Convection and Radiation.

-As the BMAT covers GCSE content, they can make the exam more difficult by adding a few keywords which completely change the question and could be missed by someone who is rushing through.
+As the BMAT covers GCSE science and maths content, the examiners can sometimes make thing more difficult by adding a few keywords which completely change the question and could be easily missed by someone who is rushing through.

 For example, if the question asks the pattern of inheritance and you identify that it is dominant, you are more likely to skim-read, choose the option that says dominant and move on to save time.
-However, in this scenario the examiners could include X linked dominant and autosomal dominant, to try and catch you out.
-Spending just a bit more time to identify the correct option can help you gain a mark which otherwise would have been easily lost.
+However, in this scenario the examiners could try to catch you out by including X linked dominant and autosomal dominant.
+Spending just a little bit more time to identify the correct option will allow you to gain a mark which otherwise would have been lost.

-Initially, I should have looked at the Section 2 syllabus and prioritised topics that I was less confident about, rather than reviewing the entire CGP course.
-Also, the BMAT covers the GCSE course across all exam boards, whereas my guide only covered one exam board.
-I realised my mistake while looking at past papers because there were topics that I had not revised before, and so I had to spend more time reviewing topics that were not in my exam board but were part of the syllabus.
+Initially, I should have looked at the BMAT Section 2 syllabus and prioritised topics that I was less confident about, rather than working my way through the entire CGP guide content.
+Also, the BMAT covers GCSE content across all exam boards, whereas my guide only covered one exam board.
+I realised this when doing past papers, because there were topics that I was unfamiliar with, so I then had to spend more time reviewing topics that were not included in my exam board but were part of the BMAT Section 2 syllabus.

-Moreover, when undertaking the actual BMAT exam, I was skipping more questions than usual to review later.
+Moreover, when sitting the actual BMAT exam, I found that I was skipping more questions than usual to return to later.
 As a result, this made me feel less confident when answering questions and perhaps affected my overall score.
 In hindsight, it is normal to feel anxious on the test date, and so it is normal to skip more questions than usual.
-Your answers will typically be right, but you just feel more nervous on the date so you do not want to take any risks.
+Your answers will typically be right, but you just feel more nervous on the date and don’t want to take any risks.
 I would have told myself that skipping questions is perfectly fine and that I should be confident in the practice I had done!

 Loading More Content